COMP2150-24s1/level-design-assessment-joshlukas17/README.md

 ![The large, multi-layered monster pit provides steadily increasing rising action](DocImages/DramaScreenshot2.png)

 ### 1.3.
 Challenge
-What are the main challenges?
-How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?

 The level successfully challenges the player through the application of difficulty which can only be overcome through the mastery of their physical and intellectual skill, allowing them to maintain a state of flow.
 As present in the screenshot, the latter half of the third section serves as the level’s final gauntlet, featuring attacks from Spitters on varying altitudes, preventing the player from speeding through the area.
 The player must always be aware of their position and must avoid additional projectiles while doing platforming or initiating regular combat.
 This requires an apt understanding of the game’s weapons, and the player must decide whether to attack, reposition, or do both, under any given circumstance.
 This continues when the player fights the Mega Spitter, and as retreating will likely disadvantage them, they must be wary of their health, time between their attacks, and the frequency of incoming attacks.
 Health collectibles and checkpoints near this area are scarce and weak, preventing the player from excluding difficulty from this final challenge and ensuring they must achieve a state of flow to complete the level.

 ![The final gauntlet of the level requires the player to be able to enter a flow state to overcome its difficulty](DocImages/ChallengeScreenshot.png)

 ### 1.4.
 Exploration
-How does your level design facilitate autonomy and invite the player to explore?
-How do your aesthetic and layout choices create distinct and memorable spaces and/or places?

 The level encourages the player to explore using differing backgrounds and alternate routes, mostly present in the first two sections.
 As can be seen in the below screenshots, darker backgrounds are present behind any area without danger, while a lighter background is used whenever the player can lose health.
 When the player realizes this, it creates memorable areas when they return to past sections.
 To obtain the first key, the player must return to the first section after obtaining the staff to break a column, which they can do immediately or after finding a pass-through platform.
 While the first method is quicker, the second method allows the player to take advantage of the level’s exploration potential, giving them access to the powerful health collectible and a now winnable fight against the two monsters under it.
 These features of the level combined amplify the non-linear level design, making each area memorable and furthering player engagement.